-Want to save this list for later?
+Want to save this list of mental models for later?
 Subscribe to receive a PDF copy 👇

 Remember how I told you that you need to build your own mental gym?
 Well, let’s talk about your mental equipment.
 Mental models are some of the most powerful mental tools at your disposal.
 They can help you think better, and faster.